santoshrajan/dopromise/README.md

 ### Usage
 #### Nodejs
-    var doPromise = require("dopromise").doPromise;
+    var dopromise = require("dopromise")
 #### Browser
 Just include "promise.js" script file.
 The global variable `dopromise` is made available to you.

 ### Example

-The function `doPromise` takes a set of functions as its arguments.
+The function `dopromise.serial` takes a set of functions as its arguments.
 Each function is called with a `continuation` function, except the last function.

 The called function promises to call the `continuation` from within it.
 It may call the `continuation` synchronously or asynchronously (from inside a callback).